 - Menthol (3%)

-Most sports and arthritis creams, temporarily mask (replaces) feelings of pain with either sensations of heat or cold.
+Most sports and arthritis creams, temporarily mask (replaces) feelings of pain with either sensation of heat or cold.

 Who Makes Arthro-7?

-The company name that appears on the packages of Arthro-7 is called US Doctors Clinical.
+The company is called US Doctors Clinical.
 Their website is USDoctorsClinical.com.
-According to their website, they are located at 15568 Brookhurst St. Ste.
+They are located at 15568 Brookhurst St. Ste.
 374 Westminster, CA 92683.
 This is the same address as “Mail Today,” a mailbox company.
-My guess is that “Ste 374” is their mailbox number.

-The Better Business Bureau gives Robinson Pharma a rating of “A+” at the time this review was created.
+The Better Business Bureau gives Robinson Pharma a rating of “A-.”
 See the BBB file for updates and more information.

 Arthro-7 Side Effects

-- Speak to your doctor if you take blood thinner medications.
+- if you take blood thinner medicine, speak to your doctor first

-- Turmeric might aggravate gallbladder problems in high doses (more than the product contains).
+- Turmeric might aggravate gallbladder problems in high doses (more than the supplement contains).

 Does Arthro-7 Work?